ARC is keeping an account of computing resources usage, and this activity covers all jobs from all ARC users. This page explains

+ARC uses an accounting package called GOLD.
+This is coupled with some homegrown extensions and hooks into the job schedulers.
 A job that runs on ARC systems use up "credits".
 A credit is equal to running 1 processing core for 1 second of wall clock time, and is independent from how fast the processing core is.
-An alternative way to express usage is to use "core hours".
-A core hour is the equivalent of 1 processing core being used for 1 hour of wall clock time, so
+An alternative way to express usage is to use "core hours"; 1 core hour is the equivalent of 1 processing core being used for 1 hour of wall clock time, so

 3600 credits = 1 core hour

 The amount of credits that are "consumed" by a single job depends on a) the amount of resources that are allocated to a job and b) the duration of the job.

 The amount of credits which a job consumes are then calculated thus:

 consumption = (duration of job) x ((number of nodes allocated to the job) x (number of processor cores per node))

 The duration of the job is the real, "wall clock" duration, and not CPU time as measured by the operating system.
 The duration of a job is measured to the nearest second.
 The compute nodes on the two main ARC systems (Arcus-B and Arcus-A) have 16 processor cores in each compute node.

 If for example, a job ran for ten hours on one compute node of Arcus-B, the number of credits consumed would be: